snoophogg/PicoOpenTherm/tools/README.md

 Options
 - `--host` — MQTT broker hostname (default: `localhost`)
 - `--port` — MQTT broker port (default: `1883`)
  - `--test` — publish a test `room_setpoint` command to `opentherm/cmd/<device>/room_setpoint`
  - `--device` — device id used in the command topic (default: `opentherm_gw`)
+ - `--verify` — automatically verify expected Home Assistant discovery topics are published (default: off)
+ - `--timeout` — timeout in seconds for verification and test round-trip (default: 15)

 Notes
 - The validator is intentionally small and interactive — it prints incoming discovery and state messages so you can inspect them while the simulator or device is running.
-- For automated checks, the script can be extended to assert that a list of expected discovery topics arrives within a timeout (I can add that if you want).
+- For automated checks, use `--verify` to have the script wait for the expected discovery topics and fail if some are missing within the timeout.
+Use `--test` together with `--verify` to also exercise a setpoint command and verify the simulator publishes the resulting state update.

 Build and run simulator (local)
 - To build the firmware and simulator (on the development machine):